 Firebaugh Scholars Program

-The Marco Antonio Firebaugh Scholars Program is a collaboration between the Office for Graduate Diversity, Division of Equity & Inclusion, the Department of Ethnic Studies, and faculty mentors across disciplines at UC Berkeley.
-Firebaugh Scholars receive funding and academic support to design and complete an independent faculty-sponsored research project over the course of one academic year; we also prepare scholars to apply to graduate school and post-baccalaureate opportunities in hopes of continuing to diversify the faculty and researchers at colleges and universities across the United States.
+The Marco Antonio Firebaugh Scholars Program is a collaboration between the Office for Graduate Diversity, Graduate Division, Graduate School of Education, the Chancellors Advisory Committee on Student Services and Fees, and faculty mentors across disciplines at UC Berkeley.
+Firebaugh Scholars are UC Berkeley undergraduate students who receive funding and academic support to design and complete an independent faculty-sponsored research project over the course of one academic year; we also prepare scholars to apply to graduate school and post-baccalaureate opportunities in hopes of continuing to diversify the faculty and researchers at colleges and universities across the United States.

 2021-2022 Academic Year Eligibility